 This information was gathered from Prescription for Dietary Wellness by Phyllis A. Balch and The New Whole Foods Encyclopedia by Rebecca Wood.

-Follow these step-by-step photos to make your own easy lemon chia pudding in 6 steps.
+Follow these step-by-step photos from my kitchen to make your own easy lemon chia pudding in 6 steps.

 Remove the zest from the lemon on a zester or grater, and juice your lemon.
 You will add the zest to the chia seeds in the jars and anything remaining can be used as a garnish.

-Remove the coconut cream from the top of the can of coconut milk.
-Add to the cream: 2 tablespoon of fresh lemon juice and 2 tablespoon of honey or the sweetener you are using to create an awesome flavor.
+Remove the coconut cream from the top of the can of coconut milk and place it in a bowl.
+Add 2 tablespoons of fresh lemon juice and 2 tablespoons of honey.
 Stir well, then cover and place this in the fridge.

-In a glass measuring cup that can measure at least 2 cups, place the ‘coconut water’ this is whatever is remaining in the coconut milk can, it should be about 1 cup.
-Add milk until you have 2 cups in total.
+In a glass measuring cup that can measure at least 2 cups, place whatever is remaining in the coconut milk can; it should be about 1 cup.
+Now add your favorite milk until you have 2 cups of liquid in total.
 Set aside.

 Get out four small jars or containers with lids.
-In each jar place: 2 tablespoon of chia seeds, 2 teaspoon of lemon juice, 2 teaspoon of lemon zest, 2 teaspoon of sweetener.
-Then add ½ cup of the milk mix to each jar.
+In each jar, place: 2 tablespoons of chia seeds, 2 teaspoons of lemon juice, 2 teaspoons of lemon zest, and 2 teaspoons of sweetener.
+Then add ½ cup of the milk mixture to each jar.
 (If there is any leftover lemon zest, save this to use as a topping.)

 Stir each jar well until all the seeds are combined with the liquid.
 Wait 10 minutes and stir them one more time before placing a lid on each jar and putting the chia puddings into the fridge.